mircealungu/reconstruction/2_Abstraction.md

 2. Can be used in a MSc thesis :) (e.g. [topic1](https://github.com/mircealungu/student-projects/issues/4), [topic2](https://github.com/mircealungu/student-projects/issues/35))

 Cons:
 - Some languages don't use the folder structure the same way: C# has folders vary independent from namespaces.
-There you have to analyze namespaces.
 - COBOL does not have a folder structure at all.
 Smalltalk does not even have files.